Frequently Asked Questions

 How will you provide learning for students across various grade levels?

 This approach to learning works well for multiage classrooms.
 Due to the fact that time and focus is spent on independent and/or collaborative projects, the wider the age range, the greater the exposure to other ideas, ways of thinking, and work styles.
 This approach most closely matches a real-world learning and work environment.
-In regard to teaching fundamental core skills, the experience of our three Primary teachers will be leveraged to ensure that each students' assessed math and reading needs are being met.

 What is the attendance requirement?